 The "Chair" of the Hearing Panel shall preside over any meeting of the Hearing Panel.
-The Chair shall review the investigation report, statements made by the parties or witnesses, questions submitted by the advisor to be asked during the Hearing and other relevant materials gathered during the course of the investigation.
-The Chair determines whether the information is relevant and material to the determination of the charged violation(s) of this Policy and will redact (remove) information that is irrelevant, immaterial, more prejudicial than probative, and/or repetitive, as well as statements of reputation or of personal or expert opinion.
+The Chair shall review the investigative report, statements made by the parties or witnesses, questions submitted by the advisor to be asked during the Hearing, and other relevant materials gathered during the course of the investigation.
+The Chair determines whether information is relevant and material to the determination of the charged violation(s) of this Policy and will redact (remove) information that is irrelevant, overly duplicative, or protected by recognized privileges.